-You know that search engine optimization for hotels is important.
+You know that search engine optimization for hotels is crucial.
 You know that you need to be doing it because your comp set is crushing you when it comes to occupancy.
-Maybe your ADR is better, but the bottom line is: you need to get more people into your hotel to fill those empty rooms, and you are thinking that SEO might just be the answer.
+Maybe your ADR is better, but the bottom line is: you need to get more people into your hotel to fill those empty rooms, and you think that SEO might just be the answer.

 Before you dive headfirst into this endeavor, I offer you this bit of advice.
-Whenever you are doing anything that is related to SEO, it is essential TO PUT YOURSELF IN YOUR CUSTOMER'S SHOES.
+Whenever you are doing anything related to SEO, it is essential TO PUT YOURSELF IN YOUR CUSTOMER'S SHOES.

 They might not seem like they go hand-in-hand, but as SEO continues to evolve, this is what will matter.
 This will be the most efficient way to succeed in your search marketing efforts.

 Recent Statistics From Google Regarding Their SERP Updates

 I started writing this because I read an article Barry Schwartz on SEO Round Table wrote in April 2017 that stated the following:

 - Google quality raters conducted 130,336 search quality tests this past year

 - Google ran 18,015 side-by-side experiments in search